tiny-dancer/notes/delivering-value.md

 	- Netlify deploy previews are a good example of this.
 If production lives at https://app.awesome.com.
 An ephemeral environment matching production could be available at https://pr-123-app.awesome.com
 		- https://docs.netlify.com/site-deploys/overview/#deploy-preview-controls
 - API
-	- If a production
+	- If a production api is available at https://api.awesome.com/cool, the p
 - Infrastructure

 Future posts: Handling seed data and db migrations.
-As
+Ask for comments: how have others solved these problems?

 ##### Portable Execution

+The ability to execute a deployment consistency from any environment

+Primary example:

 ##### Methodologies